timsavage/asyncmock/README.rst

     my_mock.my_method.assert_called_with("foo", bar=123)

-Side effects, return values can also be awaited.
+Side effects and return values can also be awaited.

 Including a non-awaitable item: